bitnami/containers/bitnami/kafka/README.md

 * `KAFKA_CFG_PROCESS_ROLES`: Comma-separated list of Kafka KRaft roles.
 Allowed values: `controller,broker`, `controller`, `broker`.
 * `KAFKA_CFG_NODE_ID`: Unique id for the Kafka node.
 * `KAFKA_CFG_LISTENERS`: List of Kafka listeners.
 If node is set with `controller` role, the listener `CONTROLLER` must be included.
 * `KAFKA_CFG_LISTENER_SECURITY_PROTOCOL_MAP`: Maps each listener with a Apache Kafka security protocol.
-If node is set with `controller` role, this setting is in order to assign a security protocol for the `CONTROLLER LISTENER`.
+If node is set with `controller` role, this setting is required in order to assign a security protocol for the `CONTROLLER LISTENER`.
 E.g.: `PLAINTEXT:PLAINTEXT,CONTROLLER:PLAINTEXT`.

 In order to configure controllers communications without authentication, you should provide the environment variables below: